posativ/acrylamid/docs/commands.rst

     If you get a *critical  Entry already exists u'content/2012/update.txt'*, you may change your ``PERMALINK_FORMAT`` to a more fine-grained ``"/:year/:month/:day/:slug/index.html"`` import strategy.
 If you don't
-    which a re-layout of your entries, you can use ``--keep-links`` to use the permalink as path.
+    wish a re-layout of your entries, you can use ``--keep-links`` to use the permalink as path.

 -f, --force         override existing entries, use with care!